microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraFeatureRolloutPolicy.md

 Remove-EntraFeatureRolloutPolicy -Id 'aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb'
 ```

-This command removes the policy for cloud authentication roll-out in Microsoft Entra ID.
+This example removes the policy for cloud authentication roll-out in Microsoft Entra ID.

+- `-Id` - Specifies the unique identifier of the cloud authentication roll-out policy.

 ## Parameters